lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) Keep an eye on    time | **Themes from the team vision to be highlighted.** | **Team Data related questions to Prioritize with the Team.**
    |  |  |

    - What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
-What column shows you the session number \(EBP template\) that the patient is on.
+What column shows you the (EBP Template) session number that the patient is on.
    - What **viz** tab would you use to see what the most common service encounters or visits are?
    - Are there services that have been **increasing over time?**
    - Are there services that have been **decreasing over time?**